.

 Records must be retained for six months and be produced to an inspector on demand.

-Further information on the documentation required to transport poultry, including transporter authorisations and certificates of competence, can be found in 'Transporting livestock by road: paperwork'.
+Further information on the documentation required to transport poultry, including transporter authorisations and certificates of competence, can be found in 'Transporting animals by road'.

 FARM RECORDS

-The Welfare of Farmed Animals (England) Regulations 2007 require a person responsible for farmed animals (animals bred or kept for the production of food, wool, skin or other farming purposes) to maintain a record of:
+The Welfare of Farmed Animals (England) Regulations 2007 require a person responsible for farmed animals (animals bred or kept for the production of food, wool, skin or other farming purposes) to maintain a record of the number of mortalities found on each inspection, which must be at least once a day.

 These records must be kept for three years and made available to an inspector on request.